 Losing your mucus plug is usually a sign your body is preparing for labor.
 This does not mean labor is going to happen right away.
 It can take anywhere from several minutes to several weeks before labor begins.

 As long as you don’t experience consistent contractions and your water has yet to break, you still have plenty of time before the real deal begins.
-Don’t panic at the sight of your mucus plug — just relax knowing the end is in sight.
+Don’t panic at the sight of your mucus plug — relax in knowing the end is in sight.

 Is It Harmful To Lose It?

-While your baby is still protected, there are some precautions you need to take to ensure infection doesn’t pass through.
+While your baby is still protected, there are some precautions you need to take to ensure that infection doesn’t pass through.

 How Soon Will Labor Begin?